2.4.G. Progression through the Ranks

 1. Career Trajectory

-Evidence for reappointment as or promotion to Associate Professor without tenure must show that the faculty member is on a career trajectory consistent with both Stanford standards and the standards of his or her discipline in scholarship, teaching and (if applicable) other activities.
+Evidence for reappointment as or promotion to Associate Professor without tenure must show that the faculty member is on a career trajectory consistent with both Stanford standards and the standards of their discipline in scholarship, teaching and (if applicable) other activities.
 Candidates should have compiled a record of excellent scholarly accomplishment since the time of the initial appointment or reappointment.
 There must be a realistic chance for reappointment or promotion with tenure in the future on the basis of continuation of the candidate’s work.
 Evidence for non-tenured promotions must show that the candidate’s performance, including scholarly work and teaching, has been sufficiently strong to justify advancement in rank.

 Reflecting an upward trajectory, candidates for promotion from tenured Associate Professor to Professor should have compiled a significant record of accomplishment since the time of the tenure review and met the criteria for the higher rank.